Phase stabilization for long baseline interferometry of incoherent optical sources

 We have demonstrated the feasibility of wideband phase stabilization for optical and quantum astronomical interferometers.
-Our phase stabilization system allows us to resolve fringes of both coherent and incoherent sources with less than 0.32 cycles per second phase difference applied, meaning the interference can be measured over significantly longer integration times than the unstabilized interferometer, greatly increasing the signal-to-noise ratio.
+Our phase stabilization system allows us to resolve fringes of both coherent and incoherent sources with 0.16~cycles per second phase difference induced, meaning the interference can be measured over significantly longer integration times than the unstabilized interferometer.
+This will allow for greatly increased the signal-to-noise ratio, and higher loss / longer interferometer arms.
 Second-order correlation photon fringes are also obtained, showing that the wideband stabilization is also effective for application in quantum interferometers.
 Future works should investigate applying dispersion compensation to recover full visibility from a wide-band source, thereby fully demonstrating the potential of this interferometer for long baseline astronomical optical interferometry.
 The use of group delay actuators for stabilization, or the addition of a periodic global phase reset, will be needed to increase the achievable integration times.

-A telescope designed in the manner proposed in this paper would be able to achieve sub-microarcsecond resolution with a baseline on the order of 400 km, more than an order of magnitude greater than the record 20~$\mu$as resolution achieved by the globe-spanning Event Horizon Telescope \cite{akiyama2019first}.
+The removal of phase noise accrued on the path the light from the two receivers has traveled allows us to produce a fiber-based interferometer where the receivers are both 85 km away from the central node.
+With a diffraction-limited system, a 170~km baseline optical interferometer at 1550~nm could resolve, according to the Rayleigh criterion, an angle of approximately 2.3~micro-arcseconds, more than an order of magnitude greater than the record 20~micro-arcsecond resolution achieved by the globe-spanning Event Horizon Telescope \cite{akiyama2019first}.
 This is highly sought after for myriad astronomical measurements such as the detection and characterization of exoplanets, investigation of star and planet formation, and the study of extreme spacetime curvature near the event horizon of black holes.
 This work demonstrates a practical system that can be used in building this long baseline interferometer.